kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-pipeline.md

 }
 ```

 > Tip: There are many ways to customize the pipeline.
-For example, you can set ``ImagePipelineDelegate`` to provide custom option on a per-request basis.
+For example, you can set ``ImagePipelineDelegate`` to provide custom options on a per-request basis.
 To learn more, see <doc:image-pipeline-configuration>.

 ## Loading Images

-In this section, you'll learn how to load images using ``ImagePipeline``.
+Use ``ImagePipeline`` to load images using Async/Await, closures, or Combine publishers.
+The recommended way is to use Async/Await as the other two will be deprecated in future versions.

 ### Load an Image (Async/Await)